adaptyteam/adapty-docs/versioned_docs/version-3.0/get-pb-paywalls.md

 :::warning

 This guide covers the process for **new Paywall Builder paywalls** only.
-The new Paywall Builder is currently supported only on iOS and Android, as it requires SDK v3.0, which is available for iOS and Android only.
-Support for Flutter, React Native, and Unity is coming soon.
+The new Paywall Builder is currently supported only on iO, Android, and React Native, as it requires SDK v3.0, which is available for iOS and Android only.
+Support for Flutter, and Unity is coming soon.

 - For fetching **Legacy Paywall Builder paywalls**, check out [Fetch legacy Paywall Builder paywalls and their configuration](get-legacy-pb-paywalls).
 - For fetching **Remote config paywalls**, see [Fetch paywalls and products for remote config paywalls](fetch-paywalls-and-products).